If you have cloudy eyesight due to cataracts, it can impact virtually every area of your life–from reading to seeing your loved ones' faces.

 Cataracts affect several aspects of your eyesight.
 You may be sensitive around bright lights, find colors dull or faded, or see glares and halos around lights.
 If you feel like you are having headaches due to increased light sensitivity, it may be a sign of a worsening cataract.

 Some patients have cataracts but don't think their vision is impaired enough that they need surgery.
 It can take months or years for some patients to make the decision to actually undergo surgery.
 When a person truly needs surgery, the team at Cohen Eye Associates can educate them on their vision deficit.

 Decades of Experience

-Dr. Cohen has practiced ophthalmology since 1980.
-He brings more than four decades of eye care and surgical experience to each patient who visits our office.
+Dr. Cohen has practiced ophthalmology since the 80's.
+He brings nearly four decades of eye care and surgical experience to each patient who visits our office.

 We make sure patients understand all aspects of care, including cataract prevention.
 Our office in St. Louis, MO, also uses state-of-the-art laser technology to enhance patient safety during the procedure.